jeromegit/fixations/README.md

  1. create a hyperlink to FIX specs for each tag based on FIX version :white_check_mark:
  2. add more info to README.md.
 Use rule80A and 47 as example for fix_args :white_check_mark:
  3. add more example(s)
- 4. add some pytest to detect the FIX version for example
+ 4. add some pytest to detect the FIX version for example :white_check_mark:
  5. add "direction" to columns to show whether it's a request or a response
  6. catch exceptions and display them on the webpage
  7. deploy to https://vercel.com/